kirandash/reactbasics/readme.md

 cd into project folder and run the command: jsx src/ build/

 It will create a compiled js file in build folder and thus can be used in index.html file

+### 4. Creating a component
+note that the component name must start with a capital letter After creating a component (BGComponent), in order to use them multiple times: please note that adjacent JSX elements must be wrapped in an enclosing tag.
+Ex:
+<div><BGComponent/><BGComponent/><BGComponent/></div>